looqbox/guide/docs/R-Scripts.md

 Easy right?
 And it gets better, `looq.sqlExecute` returns a `looq.objTable`, an object from the package that is ready to be imported to the interface.

-#### looq.objTable and it's
+#### looq.objTable and it's parameters

-The most common answer to Looqbox questions comes in the form of tables, but rather than using comon objects as `data.frame` or `tbl` we have developed a special object, which is recognised by the interface and will help you create espoke tables, as it has a number of built-in customization options.
+The most common answer to Looqbox questions comes in the form of tables, but rather than using comon objects as `data.frame` or `tbl` we have developed a special object, which is recognised by the interface and will help you create bespoke tables, as it has a number of built-in customization options.

 Well go through it's most important parameters here, more advanced options will be treated in the [Advanced Section](#advanced).